apache/hbase/dev-support/git-jira-release-audit/README.md

   --release-line-regexp RELEASE_LINE_REGEXP
                         A regexp used to identify release lines.
   --fallback-actions-path FALLBACK_ACTIONS_PATH
-                        Path to a file containing a cache of user input.
+                        Path to a file containing _DB.Actions applicable to specific git shas.
   --jira-url JIRA_URL   A URL locating the target JIRA instance.
   --branch-1-fix-version BRANCH_1_FIX_VERSION
                         The Jira fixVersion used to indicate an issue is